“Standing Among the Top Speakers”: Johannesburg Grade 10 Learner Debates at Harvard Tournament

 Source: Original

 A 15-year-old from Johannesburg has just returned from one of the biggest student debating tournaments in the world.
-Ruby Banjac, a Grade 10 learner at Reddam House Bedfordview, travelled to Cambridge, Massachusetts, as part of her debating club, Apex, to compete in the Harvard College World Schools Invitational 2026.
-The school shared her story in June 2026, and it's one worth knowing about.
+Ruby Banjac, a Grade 10 learner at Reddam House Bedfordview, travelled to Cambridge, Massachusetts.
+The trip was part of a South African delegation trained by Apex Debating Academy and coached by Thuli Madumo, Eric Kazadi, and Khumo Khumalo to compete in the Harvard College World Schools Invitational 2026

 Ruby competed in five preliminary rounds at Harvard, winning three of them.
-Her team made it all the way to the novice semi-finals, finishing fourth among the best novice teams at the tournament.
+Her team, which also included William Downes and Christopher Tighe Kokot from Radford House, made it all the way to the novice semi-finals, finishing fourth among the best novice teams at the tournament.

 Read also